SantiagoKirylukMaclean/TAAS-Platform/README.md

 ## License

-This project is an implementation of TAAS (Telemetry as a Service) for the IFCO Backend Code Challenge.
+This project is an implementation of TAAS (Telemetry as a Service) for the Backend Code Challenge.

 ---